 Classical ballet dancer and professional choreographer Valentina Turcu is one of the most highly regarded outstanding artists in Slovenia and neighboring countries.
 Her creations range from award-winning classical ballet performances to contemporary dance works as well as choreography and stage movement for operas, theatre plays and instrumental and dance concerts.

 Born in Zagreb, Croatia, Valentina discovered her passion for theatre at an early age.
 She mastered the classical ballet technique with her parents, internationally renowned ballet artists.
 In search of further development, she was admitted to Béjart Ballet Lausanne and was tutored by Maurice Bejart.
 Her diverse and remarkable dance skills were developed at Rudra Béjart Academy, where she enriched her repertory and knowledge with many challenging roles, coached by Michel Gascard, David Howard, Suzanne Farrell, Azari Plisetsky, Carolyn Carlson, Malou Artaud, Gilbert Mayer, Timothy Gordon, Wolfgang Stollwitzer among others .

 After returning to Slovenia, the appearance in Edward Clug’s Tango established her as one of the most accomplished dancers in the region.
 Among her other notable appearances were in the international theatre production Silence of the Balkans on music by Goran Bregović, directed by Tomaž Pandur and choreographed by Edward Clug and Architecture of Silence that opened the Singapore Arts Festival in 2008.
 In October 2013, Turcu received Slovenian State Award for Outstanding achievement for directing and choreographing ballet Romeo and Juliet.
 For the Association of Ballet Artists of Slovenia, Turcu’s work is setting a new milestone in quality and expression of classical ballet today.

 In 2016, Valentina Turcu created a whole new music concept, dramaturgy and choreography for Pushkin’s Eugene Onegin at the SNT Maribor.
 The production was highly prized and awarded by critics and public in Slovenia and abroad.
 Working in Germany, in April 2017 – she made for Augsburg Ballet a brand new exhilarant version of ballet Carmen.

-For 2017 she is working on a brand new ballet production of Mozart’s Don Giovanni that will be created for Latvian National Ballet of Riga.
+In 2017 she was co-creating with Julio Arozarena a brand new ballet production of Mozart’s Don Giovanni that was created for Latvian National Ballet of Riga.